root@krueger:~/products/simdex$ cat README

 More believable operator UX

-The product feels closer to a trading cockpit than a marketing-first dashboard or a single-page scanner clone.
+The product feels closer to a trading cockpit than a single-page scanner clone, and it gives users more reasons to stay inside the same surface.

 My role

-I pushed both the product stance and the frontend system harder than a normal dashboard build.
+I pushed the product stance, information architecture, and frontend system further than a standard dashboard build.

-• Defined the board, Dex Mode, company, and why-SimDex route structure
+• Defined the board, Dex Mode, company, and why-SimDex route architecture

-• Shaped the noir visual language and information hierarchy
+• Shaped the visual language and information density for faster signal reading

-• Built around the actual API shape: candidates, trade quote, auth, launch kit, social drafts, and wallet data
+• Built around the real API surface: candidates, trade quote, auth, launch kit, social drafts, wallet data, rooms, and portfolio endpoints

 Snapshots